Christmas Trees Don’t wear just tinsel anymore!

 - Silk flowers: Poinsettias are the most popular Christmas flower.
 They look beautiful on the dark green boughs of your tree.
 Any silk flower would work.
 They are easy to manipulate, pretty, and, of course, unbreakable.

 - Pine cones: This free accessories are overlooked by many people.
 I have a few pine cone ornaments but never have used them to trim the tree.
 They are easily painted, if you like, and easily attached to the tree with wire even twist ties.

 - Handmade ornaments: These are the highlight of our tree.
 How can you not hang the cute kindergarten masterpieces, year after year?
 It is so much fun to hang them and talk about how much your children have changed since then.
 I also have many that family members have made for us.
 I love it when they have the year so we can do more reminiscing.

 - Paper snowflakes: Each year we fold plain white paper and cut out unique and fun flakes for our windows. (stay tuned for directions in an upcoming post) They will make a great addition to any tree.
 They can be quickly made, recycled or even saved for the next year.
 I would use any colored paper that matches your decor, except maybe yellow.

-- Lights, lot of lights: The more lights the better.
-What better way to light up your room that with 10 strands of lights on a 6 foot tree?
-Of course, those new artificial trees come pre lit.
+- Lights, lot of lights: The more light, the better.
+What better way to light up your room than with 10 strands of lights on a 6-foot tree?
+Of course, those new artificial trees come pre-lit.
 That takes all the fun out of untangling them, wrapping them around the tree and trying to find the missing bulb.
 (I have to confess, i don’t look for the missing bulb, those strands of lights go right in the trash.)

 Have a very Merry Christmas!
-Please let me know your ideas for a family-friendly tree.
+Please let me know your ideas for a Family-Friendly Tree Trimmings.